slackapi/java-slack-sdk/docs/guides/bolt.md

 #### src/main/kotlin/MyApp.kt

-Here is a minimum source file that just starts a bolt app on your local machine.
+Here is a minimum source file that just starts a Bolt app on your local machine.

 ```kotlin
 import com.slack.api.bolt.App